iamAkolab/udacity_nokia_ai_programming/phase2_AI_Programming_nanodegree/extra_curriculum/Github/log_show.md

 * shows the commit's message

+## git log --stat
+The git log command has a flag that can be used to display the files that have been changed in the commit, as well as the number of lines that have been added or deleted.

 Remember, the q key gets out of the git log view.
 We're still using git log but are just passing a flag to change how the information is displayed.
 So the q key still works and returns the terminal to the command prompt.

+## git log -p
+The git log command has a flag that can be used to display the actual changes made to a file.
+The flag is --patch which can be shortened to just -p:

+$ git log -p